 - Enhanced Career Clarity: Employees develop a clear picture of their career path, enabling them to make realistic goals and well-informed choices regarding their career development.

-- Upskilling: Career mapping helps bridge skill gaps by facilitating continuous learning and development, making the workers relevant in the competitive job market.
+- Upskilling: This approach helps bridge skill gaps by facilitating continuous learning and development, making the workers relevant in the competitive job market.

 - Talent Retention: Offering well-defined career progression enhances job satisfaction and motivation, curbing turnover since workers have opportunities for long-term development in the company.

-- Succession Planning: Career mapping helps organizations spot high-potential candidates and develop them as future leaders to ensure business continuity.
+- Succession Planning: This process helps organizations spot high-potential candidates and develop them as future leaders to ensure business continuity.

 - Streamlined Talent Management: A career map of a defined structure assists HR departments in managing talent effectively, matching employee capability against organizational requirements and enhancing workforce planning.